chrisalexander/blog/_posts/2013-09-27-nabaztag-setup-guide.md

 Before beginning the configuration process to connect your Rabbit to your Wi-Fi network, you will need the following information on hand:

-* The connection parameters of your Wi-Fi network (*):  <ul> <li>the type of encryption (None/ WEP / WPA)</li> </ul> <ul> <li>the encryption key to your network (only if the encryption is in WEP or WPA)</li> </ul>
+* The connection parameters of your Wi-Fi network
+* the type of encryption (None/ WEP / WPA)
+* the encryption key to your network (only if the encryption is in WEP or WPA)
 * the name of your network (SSID)
 * the type of encryption (None/ WEP / WPA)
 * the encryption key to your network (only if the encryption is in WEP or WPA)
 * Your Nabaztag
 * A computer equipped with a Wi-Fi card

-(*) If your Wi-Fi network is furnished by your broadband provider, they will have provided you this information.
-If your Wi-Fi networked was installed by someone else besides you, you may need to cosult whoever was in charge of the installation.<br> In the case of a business Wi-Fi network, you will need supplimentary information if :
+If your Wi-Fi network is furnished by your broadband provider, they will have provided you this information.
+If your Wi-Fi networked was installed by someone else besides you, you may need to cosult whoever was in charge of the installation.

+In the case of a business Wi-Fi network, you will need supplimentary information if:

 * there is a DHCP server
 * a proxy is used to access the internet

-<a name="3"></a>

 ### Step 2 : Connecting Your Rabbit

 Connecting a Rabbit to a Wi-Fi network is like connecting a computer to one : in both cases, you have to find out the network's parameters such as its name, the password... etc.

-In order for your Rabbit to receive information from your computer (that has a Wi-Fi card) you have to prepare it.To do this, you have to put your Rabbit in "all blue" mode (ad hoc for those that know) :
+In order for your Rabbit to receive information from your computer (that has a Wi-Fi card) you have to prepare it.To do this, you have to put your Rabbit in "all blue" mode (ad hoc for those that know):

-* Unplug the cord from the bottom of your rabbit<br> {% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/0_setup_tn.jpg" %}
+* Unplug the cord from the bottom of your rabbit

+{% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/0_setup_tn.jpg" %}

-* Before plugging the cord back in, push down and hold the button found on his head<br> {% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/1_setup_tn.jpg" %}
+* Before plugging the cord back in, push down and hold the button found on his head

+{% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/1_setup_tn.jpg" %}

-* Now plug the cord back in while still holding the button down<br> {% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/2_setup_tn.jpg" %}
+* Now plug the cord back in while still holding the button down

+{% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/2_setup_tn.jpg" %}

-* Keep holding down the button until all of your Rabbit's lights turn blue<br> {% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/3_setup_tn.jpg" %}
+* Keep holding down the button until all of your Rabbit's lights turn blue

+{% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/3_setup_tn.jpg" %}

-* Once all the lights are blue you can let go of the button<br> {% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/4_setup_tn.jpg" %}
+* Once all the lights are blue you can let go of the button

+{% include images/block.html src="http://web.archive.org/web/20090309103320im_/http://help.nabaztag.com/upload/4_setup_tn.jpg" %}

 * Now your Rabbit is ready to accept a connection to your computer

 Note: If your Rabbit shows all blue lights, but then suddenly turns to all white lights with one ear turning, that means you held the button down for too long. if this happens, just unplug your Rabbit and try the process again.
 This time, let go of the button a bit quicker, right when the lights turn blue !

-<a name="4"></a>

 ### Step 3: Getting into your rabbit's head

 * On your computer (that has a Wi-Fi card), open the window that shows the status of your wireless network.
 Press the "View Wireless Networks" button.
 * In the list of wireless networks that your computer is detecting, there should be a network called "nabaztagXX" (where XX are the last two digits of your Rabbit's serial number)
-* Ask your computer to connect to this network.<br> <i><b>Important: After clicking on this network, you will no longer be connected to your regular Wi-Fi network or the internet.
-Instead,you will be connected to your Nabaztag.</b></i>
+* Ask your computer to connect to this network

+Important: After clicking on this network, you will no longer be connected to your regular Wi-Fi network or the internet.
+Instead,you will be connected to your Nabaztag.

 * Count to 20 and then open a new web browser window to the page http://192.168.0.1
 * You have now accessed the configuration page for your Nabaztag.
 Fill it out carefully with the information you have prepared.
 * When you have finished, click the "Update &amp; Start" button.